Last updated on November 12th, 2021 at 11:52 pm

 - tapestry needle with large eye

-1. Print and cut out the Gingerbread Man Pattern.
+1. For a single material gingerbread man (not two pieces sewn together), print and cut out the Gingerbread Man Pattern.

 2. Place the pattern onto the material that you are using as a base, trace around it and cut out the ornament shape.